hyperschedule/hyperschedule-api/README.md

   course data update.
 This allows for notification on failure to update.
 Defaults to `--no-snitch`.
 Should be enabled only during deployment.
+* `--[no-]kill-chrome`: Kill extant Google Chrome processes when starting a webscrape.
+This prevents them from building up if Selenium hangs and we have to kill the running script (which prevents Selenium from cleaning up properly, apparently).
+Defaults to `--no-kill-chrome` to save your web browser, but should be enabled during deployment.

 You may wish to restart the server automatically when the code is changed (this works especially well with `--cache`).
 Install